AndrewBui-AI-CS/Object_detection-HOGSVM-DL-/README.md

 # Human detection with Hog-SVM and Yolov5
-Detecting pedestrian in images with supports from Computer Vision technique.
+Detecting pedestrians in images with supports from Computer Vision technique.
 ## Description
 In this project, we did these three main things:
 -  Introduce a traditional object detection method with Hog descriptor and SVM classifier
 -  Try another approach for the problem by including deep learning model Yolov5
--  Build a small web API for visualizing the result of the two approaches.
+-  Build a small web API for visualizing results of the two approaches.
 ## Installation
 From the github repo:
 ```bash